Skip to main content

 Activity Room

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
-Arts/crafts extension activities included.
-For ages 2 - 5 with a parent or caregiver.
+For ages 2 - 5 with their parent or caregiver.
+Arts and crafts extension activities included.